CCTV of Naya Rivera before boat trip

 Video

-Glee star Naya Rivera went missing on Wednesday after going out boating with her son.
+The Glee star went missing on Wednesday after hiring a boat with her four-year-old son in California.

-The boy was found asleep on the boat alone, he told police he and his mother had gone swimming but she didn't return to the boat.

-Search and rescue has so far found no trace of Rivera.
-Police are presuming that she has drowned in the lake.

 -